jooney0907/startup/notes.md

 Port 443 is reserved for HTTPS, port 80 for HTTP, and port 22 for SSH.

 Promise.resolve('done').then(v => console.log(v)); prints done.

+## Simon React Phase 2

+I refactored the Simon views to be fully reactive.
+The About page now hydrates its content from React state with a placeholder image and quote so it is trivial to swap in remote data later.
+The Play view is a composite of a live event feed and the Simon game itself.
+The event feed listens to a notifier and trims updates so the UI stays responsive.
+The game keeps track of the playback sequence, player input, and score with React state.
+Buttons expose an imperative `press` helper so the parent can animate playback, and a lightweight Web Audio tone keeps the experience tactile without external assets.
+Whenever a round ends the score is persisted to local storage and announced through the notifier so the Scores view picks it up.

+Authentication state now lives in the App component.
+The Login view renders authenticated or unauthenticated subcomponents, lifts the username to the parent, and stores it in local storage.
+That state drives the navigation so Play and Scores are only accessible once you log in.
+This wiring made it obvious how to hook in real services later.